mesn1985/WebApplicationSecurityBasicsLab/crAPI/3_Active_reconnaissance.md

 The [setup of the lab](../README.md) should be completed.

-All the tool are executed on Kali Linux.
-I use [Kali](https://www.kali.org/docs/wsl/wsl-preparations/) on WSL for convenience, but any instance should to.
+All the tools are executed on Kali Linux.
+I use [Kali](https://www.kali.org/docs/wsl/wsl-preparations/) on WSL for convenience, but any Kali Linux instance should work.
-> _When using Kali Linux on WSL, the services from the docker enviroment, should be accesible on the network interface loopback adresse(127.0.0.1)_
+> _When using Kali Linux on WSL, the services from the Docker environment should be accessible through the loopback interface (127.0.0.1)_

 The wordlists from [SecLists](https://www.kali.org/tools/seclists/) should be installed along with [Gobuster](https://www.kali.org/tools/gobuster/) on a Kali Linux instance.